Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

 \subsection{Transaction Characteristics in Metaverse}

 {

-Metaverse is expected to have various types of financial issues such as estate purchases, item rentals and service acquisitions, which include but are not limited to almost everything people do in the physical world.
+Metaverse is expected to have various types of financial issues such as estate purchases, item rentals and service acquisitions, which include almost everything people do in the physical world.
 Therefore, transactions in metaverse are not merely related to intra-metaverse scenario, and not only for token transferring.

 Once a user launches a transaction on the conventional blockchain, the transaction will be first broadcast to miners and be stored in their local transaction pools.
 The miner picks up a certain number of transactions and next performs the hash-based consensus.
 The block generated by the first miner to find an output to the puzzle that fits the specified difficulty will be uploaded to the chain and broadcast to all the other miners.